 Have you ever wondered how easy it would be to grow an organic apple tree?
 How about growing your own pomegranates?
 Or tropical fruit?

-If so, The Holistic Orchard is the book for you.
+If so, The Holistic Orchard (Amazon link) is the book for you.

 It’s a practical hands-on manual that demystifies the basic skills everybody should know about growing fruit organically.